oshindow/oshindow.github.io/kaldi.md

 - Evenly set mel-filter + 2 mel-points from low mel-freq to high mel-freq.
 - Convert hz to fft bins.
 - Initial fbanks all zero.
-- j is from 0 to 40, i is the int index at every fft bin.
-A small bin will not make sense.
+- Compute the mel-filter coefficient.(j is from 0 to 40, i is the int index at every fft bin.
+Bigger bin will get a smaller coefficient.
+A small bin will not make sense.)